 Did you know that the W South St / S Parramore Ave neighborhood has more

-Haitian and Cuban ancestry people living in it than nearly
+Haitian and Hungarian ancestry people living in it than nearly

-this neighborhood's residents have Haitian ancestry and 1.5% have Cuban ancestry.
+this neighborhood's residents have Haitian ancestry and 2.1% have Hungarian ancestry.

 Notable & Unique: People

-The W South St / S Parramore Ave neighborhood stands out for having an
+One of the unique characteristics of the W South St / S Parramore Ave

 In addition, the types of households in a neighborhood can tell a lot about the character